abduld/accela-transformer/src/softmax/vectorized.md

 Until now there has been no change to our implementation over the [naive](naive.md) implementation.
 We now apply optimizations on the schedules creates.
-First, we need to get a handle to the indicies created by the fused schedule:
+First, we need to get a handle to the indices created by the fused schedule:

 [vectorized.py](vectorized.py ':include :type=code python :fragment=fuse-indices')

+We split the indices to prepare for vectorization.

 [vectorized.py](vectorized.py ':include :type=code python :fragment=fused-schedule-split')

-We then reorder the schedule.
+We then reorder the schedule to facilitate unrolling.
+Since the indices `i` and `a` (corresponding to computing the exponential and aggregating the results) can be performed in parallel, we reorder them so that the inner most loops follow each other.

 [vectorized.py](vectorized.py ':include :type=code python :fragment=fused-schedule-reorder')

+We create the plan from the scheulde.

 [vectorized.py](vectorized.py ':include :type=code python :fragment=fused-plan')

+We perform the unrolling and vectorization.

 [vectorized.py](vectorized.py ':include :type=code python :fragment=fused-plan-unroll-vectorize')

+> [!TIP]
+> The user is encouraged to try using different unrolling and vectorization configurations.
+> Some operations might not benefit from vectorization.
+> For example, unrolling the `aa` index.

 Finally, we export the package.